rondered/yarn-react-monorepo/README.md

 # pnpm-react-monorepo
-PNPM monorepo with shared react components
+PNPM React monorepo with Typescript, and Craco configuration for shared react components.